Associate Professor, Medieval and Early Modern Literature; Sabbatical SP2013-FA2013

 “New Age Medievalisms,” Medieval Afterlives in Contemporary Culture.
 Ed.
 Gail Ashton (Forthcoming, Bloomsbury/Continuum Press)

 “Arthurian Legends in General Education: An Example of Student-Centered Pedagogy.”
 Studies in Medieval and Renaissance Teaching.
-(Forthcoming Spring 2013).
+Volume 20.
+Fall 2013.

 “To imitate and inspire awe: Enclosure and audiences in the Katherine Group Saints’ Lives,” Magistra: Journal of Women’s Spirituality in History, 17.2 (December 2011): 32-52.